canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 ## The machines experiment with living

 Eventually, the newly awakened Machine Lifeforms turn on their creators.
 The androids are unaware of this until the confrontation with Adam during <cite>NieR Automata</cite>.
 But per the timeline, the machine rebellion takes place in the 11000s, and the aliens are extinct as of 11306, a few hundred years before <cite>Automata</cite>.

+{% include youtube.html src="https://www.youtube.com/watch?v=PsQko0cn8qU" %}

+Ah, but!
+After I first wrote this article, the destruction of the aliens by the machine lifeforms was depicted obliquely in the 'music video' for <cite>Antinomy</cite> by Amazarashi, the ending song for the first cour of the <cite>NieR Automata ver 1.1a</cite> anime, which in true Yoko Taro style is a ten-minute long puppet show with the actual *song* only playing over a looping credits sequence at the end.

 {% include figure.html src="/embed/nier/MachineConcept2.webp" alt="A rough drawing of a large machine lifeform with long piston arms." capt="Another Hisayoshi Kijima concept sketch for the Machine Lifeforms." contentsrc="https://www.platinumgames.com/official-blog/article/9863" %}